NATO’s approach to space

 - intelligence, surveillance and reconnaissance, which are crucial for situational awareness, planning and decision-making.

-To that end, at the 2021 Brussels Summit, NATO announced plans to develop a Strategic Space Situational Awareness System (3SAS) at NATO Headquarters.
+NATO is developing a Strategic Space Situational Awareness System (3SAS) at NATO Headquarters.
 This capability will allow the Alliance to better understand the space environment and space events, and their effects across all domains.
 The system is supported by EUR 6.7 million funding from Luxembourg.

 The Alliance is also integrating space in training and exercises, operational planning, capability development, as well as in its innovation efforts.
 Emerging technologies are transforming the space domain and NATO will take advantage of these developments to maintain its technological edge.
 In this regard, NATO’s Science and Technology Organization network helps to leverage the scientific and technological capacity among Allies and partners.